vms3-demo-purpose/weather-program/README.md

 2. Lastly, start up all the containers with:

-`docker compose --env-file ./.env --profile all up --build -d`
+`docker compose --env-file .env --profile all up --build -d`

 # Verifying that each container is running properly:

 * To check `test` is successful, run:

-  `docker logs --follow test`
+  `docker logs test`

   The output should be something like: